groton-school/course-planning-tool/README.md

 ### File Management

 - All course plans are copies of the [Course Plan Template](./schema/sheets/Course%20Plan%20Template.xlsx) spreadsheet.
-- The original course plans are stored by form in the `Forms` folder.
+- The original course plans are stored by form in the `Course Plans by Form` folder.
-- The Courses by Department sheet of each course plan is imported dynamically (using `IMPORTRANGE()` from the [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx) sheet, so edits to that list should be made in [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx) and will simultaneously affect all Course Plans).
+- Shortcuts to the course plans are stored in student folders by form in the `Student Folders by Form` folder
-- Shortcuts to the course plans are stored by advisory group in the `Advisory Groups` folder, with each advisory group folder shared with the advisor (without notification).
+- Shortcuts to the student folders are stored by advisory group in the `Student Folders by Advisor`, with each advisory group folder shared with the advisor (without notification).
-- Links to each course plan, form folder, and advisory group folder are maintained in their respective inventory sheets in [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx)
+- Links to each course plan, student folder, course plans form folder, student folder form folder, and advisory group folder are maintained in their respective inventory sheets in [Course Planning Data](./schema/sheets/Course%20Planning%20Data.xlsx)

 ### Data Sources